Thanksgiving Crossword Puzzle - Free

 Open:

 Here's a free Thanksgiving crossword puzzle, a fun way to exercise your brain.
-Solve the puzzle online or print it out.
+Print it out and solve it on paper.

 This puzzle is part of the free online brain games collection.
 For a list of all my free crosswords, visit the Easy Printable Crossword Puzzles page.